ChrstphrHll/npc_gen/students/Jacomo Jacaranda.md

 ---
 # Jacomo Jacaranda
 ### Description
-- Halfling Barbarian from Beleriand
+- Halfling Barbarian from Floating Island
 - 5th year Assault student in Alderden
 - shoulder length straight pink hair that's braided, Pale Blue eyes, and Pale skin
 - Is Iconoclastic and Narrow, and has Personal Development as their ideal
+- Speaks in a light, indirect, sudden manner

 ### Notes